Pronunciation of 'Poaceae'

 English (United States)

-A family of monocotyledonous flowering plants commonly known as grasses, including cereal crops, bamboos, and turf grasses.
+A family of monocotyledonous flowering plants commonly known as grasses, including cereals, bamboos, and many species of lawn and forage grasses.